Nut (food)

+Definition

+Botanically, a nut is a fruit with a woody pericarp developing from a syncarpous gynoecium.
+True nuts include, for example, chestnut, hazelnut and filbert.
+Culinarily, the term 'nut' is used much more widely, and includes examples of drupes (such as pecans and almonds) or seeds (such as pine nuts and peanuts).

-Also widely known as nuts are dry drupes, which include pecans (Carya illinoensis), almonds (Prunus amygdalus), macadamia (Macadamia integrifolia), candlenut (Aleurites moluccanus), water caltrop (Trapa bicornis) and walnuts (Juglans regia).
-A drupe is an indehiscent fruit which has an outer fleshy part consisting of the exocarp, or skin, and mesocarp, or flesh, which surround a single pit or stone, the endocarp with a seed (kernel) inside.
+Also widely known as nuts are dry drupes, which include pecans, almonds, macadamia (Macadamia integrifolia), candlenut (Aleurites moluccanus) and the water caltrop (Trapa bicornis).
+A drupe is an indehiscent fruit that has an outer fleshy part consisting of the exocarp, or skin, and mesocarp, or flesh, which surround a single pit or stone, the endocarp with a seed (kernel) inside.
 In a dry drupe, the outer parts dry up and the remaining husk is part of the ovary wall or pericarp, and the hard inner wall surrounding the seed represents the inner part of the pericarp.

-A small nut may be called a "nutlet" (or nucule, a term otherwise referring to the oogonium of stoneworts).
-In botany, the term "nutlet" specifically refers to a pyrena or pyrene, which is a seed covered by a stony layer, such as the kernel of a drupe.
 Walnuts and hickories (Juglandaceae) have fruits that are difficult to classify.
 They are considered to be nuts under some definitions but are also referred to as drupaceous nuts.

 In common use, a "tree nut" is, as the name implies, any nut coming from a tree.
 This most often comes up regarding food allergies; a person may be allergic specifically to peanuts (which are not tree nuts but legumes), whereas others may be allergic to the wider range of nuts that grow on trees.

 Production

-In the 21st century, some dozen species constitute most of the worldwide production of nuts, shown in the table below for major commercial nuts.
+In the 21st century, about a dozen species constitute most of the worldwide production of nuts, shown in the table below for major commercial nuts.